Please ensure Javascript is enabled for purposes of website accessibility

 Pulpotomies & Pulpectomies

 Pulpotomies and pulpectomies are also referred to as pulp therapy.
-The pulp within your teeth contains blood vessels and nerves, so if infection (usually as a result of tooth decay) reaches it, immense pain will ensue.
-When this happens in a baby tooth, we’ll recommend a pulpotomy or a pulpectomy, which will depend on how deep the infection has gone.
-Pulpotomies and pulpectomies help prevent tooth loss, which means you won’t have to look at replacement options to keep the surrounding gums, tissues, and bones strong.
+The pulp within your teeth contains blood vessels and nerves, so if infection (usually as a result of tooth decay) reaches it, it may cause discomfort or sensitivity.
+When this happens in a baby tooth, we’ll discuss whether a pulpotomy or pulpectomy may be appropriate based on how deep the infection has gone.
+Pulpotomies and pulpectomies help are used to help preserve the natural tooth structure when possible and support surrounding oral structures.

-A pulpotomy consists of removing diseased pulp from the crown, then sterilizing the tooth’s chamber to prevent further infection and calm the nerves.
+A pulpotomy consists of removing diseased pulp from the crown, then sterilizing the tooth’s chamber to help manage infection.
 If the infection has reached the tooth’s roots, a pulpectomy will remove the diseased pulp from both the crown and root canals before sterilization.
-Both procedures are usually completed with the placement of a crown to restore the tooth’s function and strength.
+Both procedures are often completed with the placement of a crown to restore the tooth’s function.

 Root Canals

 Root canals are the adult tooth version of pulpotomies and pulpectomies.
-While we definitely want to save baby teeth from premature tooth loss, it’s especially important for us to do what we can to save you from losing an adult tooth.
+While we definitely want to save baby teeth from premature tooth loss, it’s especially important for us to consider treatment options that may help preserve your natural adult teeth.

 Root Canal Illustration